robrich/kubernetes-hands-on-workshop/17-Azure-Kubernetes-Service/start/README.md

 Azure Kubernetes Service
 ========================

 Let's schedule the `frontend` and `backend` Kubernetes content in Azure.
+We'll mirror the deployment we did in Step 10 into a remote Kubernetes cluster, adding Ingress.

 Modify the yaml files